haddocking/haddock3/docs/tutorials/user_config.rst

     If you are a developer and wish to indagate further, the HADDOCK3 configuration files follow the TOML syntax.
 However they are not TOML files.
-    HADDOCK3 implements its own parser with additional features not covered by TOML but that were needed for this project.
+    HADDOCK3 implements its own parser with additional features not covered by TOML but needed for this project.
 See :ref:`Workflow Configuration file reader`.